Buying A Used Fishing Kayak: 10 Years of Experience

-- Accessories – Does it come with a kayak seat, paddle, anchor, life jacket, knives?
+- Accessories – Does it come with a kayak seat, paddle, trolling motor (with a battery), anchor, kayak fishing life jacket, knives?
 Those accessories add up quickly, but not always the best as a used item.
 You do want to make sure they are all top of the line.

 The Most Popular Used Fishing Kayaks And What We Would Offer